The Psychological Impact Of Quarantine And How To Reduce It

 There are numbers of ways available, by which the psychological consequences of quarantine can be reduced.

-1. By Reducing Quarantine Duration
+- By Reducing Quarantine Duration

 A prolonged quarantine period has been linked to negative psychological outcomes.
 For example, research reported that Quarantine extension, no matter how minor, is more likely to increase feelings of frustration experienced by those already in quarantine10.
-Limiting the duration of quarantine to what is scientifically reasonable in light of the known duration of incubation periods, and avoiding an overly cautious approach, would mitigate the effect on people.
+Limiting the duration of quarantine to what is scientifically reasonable in light of the known duration of incubation periods, and avoiding an overly cautious approach, would mitigate the effect on people. - By Providing Sufficient Supplies

 One of the potential reasons behind anxiety among people is not having enough supplies.
 By providing sufficient supplies, the psychological impact of quarantine can be reduced.
-Therefore, officials must ensure that quarantined families have adequate supplies to meet their fundamental needs, which should be provided as quickly as possible.
+Therefore, officials must ensure that quarantined families have adequate supplies to meet their fundamental needs, which should be provided as quickly as possible. - By Reducing Boredom And Enhancing Communication

-Boredom and isolation are distressing; individuals in isolation should be taught how to avoid boredom and given practical information on coping and stress management skills.
+Boredom and isolation are distressing; individuals in isolation should be taught how to avoid boredom and given practical information on coping and stress management skills. - By Preferring The Altruism Strategy

 The researchers believe that altruism can lessen distressing effects1.
 For instance, reminding infected people in quarantine to save other individuals like older people with previous medical conditions or young people can make difficult situations easier to bear.
 However, demanding self-quarantine for the community’s health is unacceptable.
 Therefore, by making people believe that they are doing this to keep their loved ones safe, some of the devastating psychological effects of quarantine can be reduced.